Eva-Kuk/unique-wings/README.md

 | friendly_name | CharField    | max_length=254, null=True, blank=True |

+### "BlogPost" model
-### "BlogPost" Model used to add and store articles.
+Model used to add and store articles.
 This model is related to the "BlogComment" Model and stores Blogpost content, image and posted date.

 | *Field*     | *Field type*          | *Attributes*                          |
 | ----------- | --------------------- | ------------------------------------- |